 This small state museum was built during the Great Depression as a Works Progress Administration (WPA) project.
 Constructed with river rock, it originally served as a community center.
 Today, the grounds include two late 19th-century log cabins, an amphitheater, a gazebo, and picnic areas.
 Situated on the banks of Mill Creek, fly fishing during the delayed harvest season is another way to enjoy the property.

-Sundays on the Porch include free musical performances.
-Other special events and festivals, including the annual Pioneer Day Festival, are part of their annual event programming.
+Sundays on the Porch is a free musical program, held weekly except for holiday weekends.
+Other special events, including the Pioneer Day Festival in late April, are part of the museum’s annual programming.
 Check the website for details.

 Through a partnership with NC Wildlife Resources Commission, take advantage of the Tackle Loaner Program available to children 16 yrs. of age and under.
 A fun, family-friendly activity.